chrillebile/KK-Sweden-AB/README.md

 The program is split into three parts, the server that contains the API, the client that consumes the API and the MYSQL database.

-First of all, the required programs to run this project are [npm](https://www.npmjs.com/), [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
+First of all, the **required** programs to run this project are [npm](https://www.npmjs.com/), [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 The last two are needed to run the MYSQL database.
+Make sure that these are installed before proceeding.

+All commands are to be run from the root folder (./KK-Sweden-AB/).

-First of all install the client's required npm packages by running.
+Install the client's required npm packages by running.
 This only needs to run once.
 ```shell
 npm install --prefix ./client install ./client
 ```